mgreiler/se-unlocked/Transcripts/EP_15_Peter_Pezaris.md

+---
-# Transcript of Episode 15 of the Software Engineering Unlocked Podcast with Peter Pezaris
+episode: "Transcript Episode 15 Peter Pezaris"
+permalink: /episode-15-successful-dev-tooling-peter-pezaris
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello and welcome to the Software Engineering Unlocked Podcast.
 I'm your host, Doctor McKayla, and today I have the pleasure to talk to